DoneDeal0/superdiff/README.md

   - `chunksSize` the number of object diffs returned by each streamed chunk. (e.g. `0` = 1 object diff per chunk, `10` = 10 object diffs per chunk).
   - `showOnly` gives you the option to return only the values whose status you are interested in (e.g. `["added", "equal"]`).
   - `considerMoveAsUpdate`: if set to `true` a `moved` value will be considered as `updated`.
+  - `useWorker`: if set to `true`, the diff will be run in a worker for maximum performance.
+Only recommended for large lists (e.g. +100,000 items).
+  - `showWarnings`: if set to `true`, potential warnings will be displayed in the console.

+> ⚠️ Warning: using Readable streams may impact workers' performance since they need to be converted to arrays.
+Consider using arrays or files for optimal performance.
+Alternatively, you can turn the `useWorker` option off.

 **Output**